caisr-hh/group-anomaly-detection/README.md

 # GRAND
-GRAND: Group-based Anomaly Detection for Large-Scale Monitoring of Complex Systems
+GRAND: Group-based Anomaly Detection for Self-Monitoring of Complex Systems

 This is an implementation a group-based anomaly detection method.
 It allows to autonomously monitor a system (unit) that generates data over time, by comparing it against its own past history, or against a group of other similar systems (units).
 It detects anomalies/deviations in a streaming fashion while accounting for concept drift which is due to external factors that can affect the data.